mnazers734/pcmlai_capstone/README.md

 - **Investigate communication inconsistencies:**
   Explore why some vehicle systems experience both high scanning success and failures.
 Extract additional vehicle details from the VIN—such as distinguishing between 2WD and 4WD—to improve prediction accuracy.

+   **Investigate customer usage by location:**
+  Location data was acquired too late to be incorporated into this phase of the project.
+Future studies will explore how customer location influences vehicle scanning choices and whether it impacts scan success rates.

 - **Build enhanced models:**
   Develop new models using additional information extracted from the VIN to address the low specificity of the current classification models.